itsFrankenSense/generateorder/README.md

 ## This code is to be used in conjunction with https://www.generatord.io/.

-This repository contains the code and documentation for generating a collection of digital artifacts in conjunction with Generatords tooling.
 This code takes away some of the time-consuming aspects of adding inscriptionIDs and then creating metadata for your project.
 Please see the Youtube video for more details - TO BE RELEASED

 ## Features